oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/data-warehouse-analytics-for-IT/files/data-warehouse-analytics-for-IT-wad.md

 **Shared Compartment Authorization**

-Compartment level authorization for the cmp-shared compartment structure uses the following specific policies and groups.
+Compartment-level authorization for the cmp-shared compartment structure uses the following specific policies and groups.

-Apart from tenant level authorization, authorization for the cmp-shared compartment provides specific policies and groups.
-In general, policies will be designed that lower-level compartments are not able to modify resources of higher-level compartments.
+Apart from tenant-level authorization, authorization for the cmp-shared compartment provides specific policies and groups.
+In general, policies will be designed so that lower-level compartments are not able to modify the resources of higher-level compartments.

 Policies for the cmp-shared compartment follow the recommendations of the [CIS Oracle Cloud Infrastructure Foundations Benchmark v1.2.0, recommendations 1.1, 1.2, 1.3](https://www.cisecurity.org/cis-benchmarks).

 **Compartment Level Authorization**

-Apart from tenant level authorization, compartment level authorization provides compartment structure specific policies and groups.
-In general, policies will be designed that lower-level compartments are not able to modify resources of higher-level compartments.
+Apart from tenant-level authorization, compartment-level authorization provides compartment structure-specific policies and groups.
+In general, policies will be designed so that lower-level compartments are not able to modify the resources of higher-level compartments.

 **Authentication and Authorization for Applications and Databases**

-Application (including Compute Instances) and Database User management is completely separate of and done outside of the primary IDCS or Default Identity Domain.
-The management of these users is the sole responsibility of A Company Making Everything using the application, compute instance and database specific authorization.
+Application (including Compute Instances) and Database User management are completely separate and done outside of the primary IDCS or Default Identity Domain.
+The management of these users is the sole responsibility of A Company Making Everything using the application, compute instance, and database-specific authorization.

 #### Security Posture Management